CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/FirmwareChassisUpgradeImpact.md

 `func (o *FirmwareChassisUpgradeImpact) UnsetImpactDetail()`

 UnsetImpactDetail ensures that no value is present for ImpactDetail, not even an explicit nil
+### GetImpactServersDetail

+`func (o *FirmwareChassisUpgradeImpact) GetImpactServersDetail() []FirmwareServerImpact`

+GetImpactServersDetail returns the ImpactServersDetail field if non-nil, zero value otherwise.

+### GetImpactServersDetailOk

+`func (o *FirmwareChassisUpgradeImpact) GetImpactServersDetailOk() (*[]FirmwareServerImpact, bool)`

+GetImpactServersDetailOk returns a tuple with the ImpactServersDetail field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetImpactServersDetail

+`func (o *FirmwareChassisUpgradeImpact) SetImpactServersDetail(v []FirmwareServerImpact)`

+SetImpactServersDetail sets ImpactServersDetail field to given value.

+### HasImpactServersDetail

+`func (o *FirmwareChassisUpgradeImpact) HasImpactServersDetail() bool`

+HasImpactServersDetail returns a boolean if a field has been set.

+### SetImpactServersDetailNil

+`func (o *FirmwareChassisUpgradeImpact) SetImpactServersDetailNil(b bool)`

+ SetImpactServersDetailNil sets the value for ImpactServersDetail to be an explicit nil

+### UnsetImpactServersDetail
+`func (o *FirmwareChassisUpgradeImpact) UnsetImpactServersDetail()`

+UnsetImpactServersDetail ensures that no value is present for ImpactServersDetail, not even an explicit nil
 ### GetName

 `func (o *FirmwareChassisUpgradeImpact) GetName() string`